Samuel Romilly: Family

-Romilly bought an estate from Francis Mathew, 2nd Earl Landaff which was to be divided between his children.
+Romilly bought an estate from Francis Mathew, 2nd Earl Landaff which was to be divided among his children.
 After his wife's death Henry, 3rd Marquess of Lansdowne and John Whishaw were guardians to his minor children.
-An 1823 private act of Parliament permitted Lansdowne and Whishaw to purchase the shares in the Landaff estate of Sophia and the minor sons.
+A private act of Parliament, Sir Samuel Romilly's Infant Sons' Estate Act 1823 (4 Geo.
+4. c.
+22 Pr.) permitted Lansdowne and Whishaw to purchase the shares in the Landaff estate of Sophia and the minor sons.